 We encourage you to reduce your hazardous material inventory below disclosure amounts to avoid fees and inspections.
 However, if your business requires hazardous materials equal to or in excess of disclosure amounts, you must comply.

 A simple way to avoid disclosure is to handle less than regulatory levels of hazmat at your business.
-For example, if you can utilize a 30-gallon hazardous waste container vs. a 55-gallon container, that waste stream would be exempt from reporting.
+For example, if you can utilize a 30-gallon container vs. a 55-gallon container, that material be exempt from reporting.

 Sources of less than 55-gallon containers (not an exhaustive list; check online or other local sources):